Furqan17/learn-Deutsche-app/README.md

-# learn Deutsche app
+# Learn Deutsche app
+A simple and responsive Andriod app to help you learn basic German words.

+## Includes:

+* Number Page
+* Colours Page

+## Build

+Minimum SDK for app is 21 (5.0 Lollipop)
-Android App written in Java
+This app was written in Java.
+Build Version 1.0

 ## ScreenShots